google/flax/docs/nnx/nnx_basics.md

 y, state = forward(graphdef, state, x=jnp.ones((1, 3)))
 # 5. Update the state of the original Module
 nnx.update(model, state)
 print(f'{model.count.value = }')
 ```

 The key insight of this pattern is that using mutable references is
 fine within a transform context (including the base eager interpreter)
 but its necessary to use the Functional API when crossing boundaries.

-**Why aren't Module's just Pytrees?** The main reason is that it is very
-easy to lose track of shared references by accident this way, for example
-if you pass two Module that have a shared Module through a JAX boundary
-you will silently lose that sharing.
-The Functional API makes this
-behavior explicit, and thus it is much easier to reason about.

 +++